silasary/Archipelago/worlds/keymasters_keep/Supported Games by Platform.md

 # Keymaster's Keep Supported Games by Platform

-Keymaster's Keep currently supports 151 games (141 + 8 metagames + 2 modded games).
+Keymaster's Keep currently supports 151 games

 ### Android (19)
 * A Dance of Fire and Ice